xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOUND.NOTE**(cell\_ref, file\_text, resource)

-Cell\_ref    is a reference to the cell containing a note into which you want to record or import sounds or from which you want to erase a sound.
+Cell\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell containing a note into which you want to record or import sounds or from which you want to erase a sound.

-Erase\_snd    is a logical value specifying whether to erase the sound in the note.
+Erase\_snd&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to erase the sound in the note.
 If erase\_snd is TRUE, Microsoft Excel erases only the sound from the note.
 If FALSE or omitted, Microsoft Excel displays the Record dialog box so that you can record sound into the note.

-File\_text    is the name of a file containing sounds.
+File\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a file containing sounds.

-Resource    is the number or name of a sound resource in file\_text that you want to import into your note.
+Resource&nbsp;&nbsp;&nbsp;&nbsp;is the number or name of a sound resource in file\_text that you want to import into your note.

   - > This argument applies only to Microsoft Excel for the Macintosh.